As the years roll along, the cost of most things just keeps increasing: That’s inflation for you.

 There is no reason you should be paying for long-distance phone calls.

-If you don’t have a cellphone plan that already gives you free long-distance service, check out services such as Skype, which allows you to make certain types of calls in the U.S. for free.
+If you don’t have a cellphone plan that already gives you free long-distance calls, check out services such as Skype or Google Chat, which allows you to make certain types of calls in the U.S. for free.

 Finally, thanks to the internet, you can now get practically anything for free if you know where to look.